ens-emily/ensembl-docs/compara/gene_tree_stable_id.md

-GeneTree stable ID in Compara
+# GeneTree stable IDs

-Introduction

-We provide Stable IDs for GeneTrees.
+We provide stable IDs for gene trees.
 The IDs are kept from one release to the other depending on the genes present in the Gene Tree.
-In particular, we do not rely on the underlying alignment, the tree structure or the resulting orthologs to assign stable IDs to GeneTrees.
+In particular, we do not rely on the underlying alignment, the tree structure or the resulting homologues to assign stable IDs to GeneTrees.

-Namespaces
+## Format

+The format of the stable IDs is **ENSGTRRRRXXXXXXXXXX**:
+* **ENSGT** Indicates that this is an Ensembl gene tree ID.
-The format of the Stable IDs is ENSGTRRRRXXXXXXXXXX respectively, where RRRR corresponds to the Ensembl release number when the stable ID was first assigned and XXXXXXXXXX is a number.
-For instance, ENSGT00560000077204 is a GeneTree first described in Ensembl 56.
+* **RRRR** corresponds to the Ensembl release number when the stable ID was first assigned.
+* **XXXXXXXXXX** is a unique number.

+For instance, ENSGT00560000077204 is a gene tree first described in Ensembl 56.

-Stable ID mapping
+## Stable ID mapping

 This is a generic description of the Stable ID mapping algorithm.
 We use it to track stable IDs from release to release, but we also use it to match Ensembl GeneTrees to TreeFam entries.